 I'm an unemployed author at the moment, flogging my book.

-I'll just see what uh what comes up.
+I'll just see what comes up.

 I may get back in the private sector or maybe join a foundation or something.